drjoschua/nr-litteratur/UU-FUBA.md

 [__Madans et al. (2011)__](#madans-et-al-2011-measuring-disability-and-monitoring-the-un-convention-on-the-rights-of-persons-with-disabilities-the-work-of-the-washington-group-on-disability-statistics) discuss the work of the Washington Group that created a set of short questions to monitor the participation of persons with disabilities.
 They categorize disabilities into six categories of seeing, hearing, walking and climbing, remembering or concentrating, self-care, and communication.
 [__World Health Organization (WHO) (2011)__](#world-health-organization-who-2011-world-report-on-disability) (6) did something.
+The [__World Health Organization (WHO)__ (2001)](#world-health-organization-who-2001-international-classification-of-functioning-disability-and-health-icf) present a categorization framework divided into two parts for functionality and disability comprising body functions and structures, and activities and participation, and contextual factors madeup of environmental and personal factors.
 [__Story et al. (1998)__](#story-et-al-1998-the-universal-design-file-designing-for-people-of-all-ages-and-abilities-revised-edition) did something.

 ## W3C Web Accessibility Initiative (WAI) (2020) Diverse Abilities and Barriers